-If you are working with a PCB by hand, you can apply flux to it using a flux pen.
+If you work with a PCB by hand, you can apply flux to it using a flux pen.
 Alternatively, you can use a multicore solder containing flux.
-And this allows you to apply flux while you solder joints or components.
+This allows you to apply flux while you solder joints or components.

 The flux that PCB manufacturers apply during the automatic manufacturing process is either through wave soldering, solder reflow, or selective soldering.

-Wave soldering involves spraying the flux onto the board before the automatic soldering process.
+Wave soldering involves spraying the flux onto the board before the automatic soldering.
 Solder reflow involves a mixture of thick flux and metal solder that holds the PCB’s components in place until the oven heats the board.
 This initiates a reflow.

-The automatic process applies the flux during selective soldering by either spraying it on or a precise drop jet process.
+The automatic process applies the flux during selective soldering by spraying it on or using a precise drop jet process.